rachelgaoMIDS/207_final_project/README.md

   - The audio np objects are too large to fit into the repo, the two notebooks can be ran in colab to extract the audio np objects
 - metadata: train & test metadata for downstream tasks
 - train_preprocessing_&_EDA: preprocess training data and perform EDA
+  - Prepare Train_Val 8-sec Frames.ipynb: used for ViT's training and validation data preparation
 - test_preprocessing_&_EDA: preprocessing test data and perform minimal EDA

 ### 3.Notebooks